 Clinical and laboratory work on the California poppy has demonstrated its ability to reduce the time required to fall asleep along with improving sleep quality.
 The scientific information available on this herb agrees with its traditional use.
 (5)

 The best way to use the California poppy is as a tincture.
 Use as directed, which for a tincture, is typically 30 drops 2-3 times per day.

-Best known as a flavoring component of beer, hops (Humulus lupulu) actually has a very long history as a sedative too.
-King George III of England and Abraham Lincoln used pillows filled with hops to enhance their sleep (6).
+Best known as a flavoring component of beer hops (Humulus lupulu) actually has a very long history as a sedative too.
+King George III of England and Abraham Lincoln reportedly used pillows filled with hops to enhance their sleep.

-While using a hops sleep pillow is one way to use this herb to improve slumber, spraying your pillowcase with hops based pillow potion, using a tincture, or sipping hops tea is probably more convenient and less scratchy!
+While using a hops sleep pillow is one way to use this herb to improve slumber, spraying your pillowcase with a hops-based pillow potion, using a tincture, or sipping hops tea is probably more convenient and less scratchy!